The controls in ISO/IEC 27001, Annex A are not requirements

 For some controls, their Annex A specifications do not capture the full nuances of the control guidance in their ISO/IEC 27002 counterparts.
 In such cases, it is worth studying the ISO/IEC 27002 guidance and using that information to supplement your decision making process.

-What will the impact of the new edition of ISO/IEC 27002?
+What is the impact of the new edition of ISO/IEC 27001?

 Will I need to update my SOA?

 Most likely, the answer will be yes, but if in recomparing your necessary controls with those in Annex A 2022 you find missing necessary controls, you will have to do far more than update your SOA.
 You will need to rework your risk assessment and risk treatment plans to include the new controls, and implement them.
-It is therefore likely that the transition period for this work will be two years, but that has yet to be formally announced.
+This is why the transition period for this organisations will be three years.
+Nevertheless, since the recomparision exercise can reveal exposure to unacceptable information security risks, the advice is to start sooner rather than later.
+Do not put off this important task.

 When you update your SOA, you may also wish to change its layout to demonstrate that you understand that the controls in ISO/IEC 27001 Annex are not requirements and that the SOA is not a conformance matrix.
 Bookmark this page for more information as more becomes available.